GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 - Remove the bracket that holds the boards in place
 - Remove the CPU board (the rightmost board when looking from the backside) from the Model II
 - Place the board on an ESD safe surface
-- With an IC puller or a small flat blade screwdriver carefully pry IC **U11** (the ROM), which has 24 pins loose from the socket.
+- With an IC puller or a small flat blade screwdriver carefully pry IC **U11** (the ROM which has 24 pins) loose from the socket.
 Be very carefull and apply minimal force
 - Put the IC in aluminum foil until later use
-- Position the Clock PCB above the socket.
-Check the orientation; The DS1315 must be on the inside of the board (toward U19) The picture shows a close up of a board mounted that has the EEPROM solderen to the board, and has the DS1315 in a socket.
+- Position the Clock PCB above the socket (red line in the above drawing).
+Check the orientation; The DS1315 must be on the inside of the board (toward U19)
+The picture shows a close up of a board mounted that has the EEPROM solderen to the board, and has the DS1315 in a socket.
 Top view gives the impression that the board might create a short circuit.
 That is not the case.
 You can insert a piece of paper without any trouble.